-All aerosol cans used by units/organizations/tenants as part of mission operations (not part of household or barracks use) that are no longer serviceable (e.g., broken nozzle, empty or expired), are considered to be still under pressure and therefore potentially hazardous.
-In addition any remaining contents along with the potential reactivity causes aerosol cans to be a hazardous waste and the cans must be collected and turned in to EQD.
-Normal RCRA empty container rules do not apply to aerosol cans due to this potential reactivity issue.
+All aerosol cans used by units/organizations/tenants as part of mission operations (not part of household or barracks use) that are no longer serviceable (e.g., broken nozzle, empty or expired), are considered to be still under pressure and therefore must be turned into EQD.
+Oklahoma Department of Environmental Quality has adopted the Universal Rule for aerosol cans, so aerosol cans are now collected and turned into EQD as a Universal Waste.

-For accumulation of aerosol cans that are no longer in use (broken nozzle, empty or expired) obtain a NEW Steel open-top, UN/NA-rated drum or 5 gallon steel bucket and required labels from EQD.
-Mark the drum with the words "Hazardous Waste," "the type of aerosol i.e, "Cleaner," "Lubricant," "Paint," "Pesticide," "Adhesive," "Accumulation Start Date," Flammable Gas Hazard Class and below GHS/OSHA labels depending on the kind of aerosol upon putting in the first can.
+For accumulation of aerosol cans that are no longer in use (broken nozzle, empty or expired) obtain a NEW Steel open-top, UN/NA-rated drum or 5-gallon steel bucket and required labels from EQD.
+Mark the drum with the words "Universal Waste," "the type of aerosol i.e., "Cleaner," "Lubricant," "Paint," "Pesticide," "Adhesive," "Accumulation Start Date," Flammable Gas Hazard Class and below GHS/OSHA labels depending on the kind of aerosol upon putting in the first can.